Grading System

 Students applying for admission to Texas A&M are required to submit transcripts of previous academic work and in some cases, results of standardized tests.
 The submission of altered documents or the failure to furnish complete and accurate information on admission forms will be grounds for disciplinary action.

-Individuals who have attended the University may obtain an official transcript of their completed work, provided they have no financial obligations to the University.
-A fee, which, according to state law must be paid in advance, will be charged for each copy.
+Individuals who have attended the University may obtain an official transcript of their completed work.
+A fee will be charged for each copy.
 During grading and degree posting, official transcripts may be produced for enrolled students only after all courses for that semester or term have final grades processed.
-Students and former students may submit a Transcript Request Order form in person, by mail, by fax or by completing the transcript request form in the Howdy portal.
+Students and former students may submit a Transcript Request Order form in person, by mail, by fax or online through the Myhub portal for the National Student Clearinghouse.
 Transcript requests will not be accepted over the phone.
-A faxed request must be paid using a credit card from a United States bank.
-A transcript request ordered through the Howdy portal must be paid either by electronic check (ACH) or by credit card from a United States bank.
+A transcript request ordered through the Myhub portal or through a faxed request must be paid by using a credit card from a United States bank.
 Requests made in person or by mail may only be paid with check, money order or a credit card.